Home

 The BILL Team

-When you track business expenses, you know whether you’re experiencing profits, how consistently, or spending more than you should.
+When you track business expenses, you know whether you’re experiencing profits consistently or spending more than you should.
 If you’re your own bookkeeper, you need to know how to track your expenses.
-And even if you do have an accountant, you should still be aware of what’s happening in the books.
+Even if you have an accountant, it’s strategically valuable to be aware of what’s happening in the books.

-Expense tracking is a critical stepping stone to measuring your business’s success.
-Knowing where your money is going — and why it’s going there — directly translates into understanding your business’s financial health.
+Expense tracking is critical to measuring your business’s success.
+Complete financial transparency and knowing where your money is going, and why it’s going, directly translates into understanding your business’s financial health.

-You know your business expenses: They’re what you spend money on to keep your business running smoothly.
-Whether it’s rent, utilities, salaries, or one-time expenses like upgrades or new equipment, you need a way to keep track of all of your outflow.
+You know your business expenses: they’re what you spend money on to keep your business running smoothly.
+Whether it’s rent, utilities, salaries, or one-time expenses like upgrades or new equipment, you need a way to keep track of all of your financial data and turn it into valuable insights.

 That’s where expense tracking comes in.
 It’s the process you use to keep a daily record of everything you and your employees spend money on through tracking and reporting receipts, invoices, reimbursements, and credit card statements.